geoserver/geoserver/doc/en/user/source/services/wfs/axis_order.rst

       WGS84 Internal definition

 The same approach can be used to check the definition of any spatial reference system supported by GeoServer.

+.. note:: The formal ``EPSG`` definition provides the axis-order used to interpret coordinate values.
+GeoServer uses an internal representation that does not always respect the ``EPSG`` provided axis order.

+   In the example above ``EPSG:4326`` is defined with a `north/east` axis order, while the internal representation has ``east/north`` order.

+   The startup option ``-Dorg.geotools.referencing.forceXY=true`` is used to configure GeoServer to prefer an internal representation in `east/north` axis order.
+We recommend the default value of ``true`` to match a wide range of clients that make this assumption.

 Layer Axis Order
 ----------------